jacobvarner/hoops-jacobvarner/_posts/2020-11-14-2020-2021-sec-basketball-team-previews-mississippi-state-bulldogs.md

 Mississippi State is very fortunate that the pandemic likely led to Javian Davis getting immediate eligibility after transferring from Alabama.
 Davis brings even more size to the Bulldogs and more importantly he has proven that he can contribute in the SEC already.

 4-star guard Deivon Smith could also be a bright spot for Ben Howland, and whether or not he lives up to his top-60 high school ranking, he should get plenty of opportunities to show off his talents on a team that lost most of its backcourt from a year ago.
-Other than Smith, there are just four lowly ranked 3-stars joining the squad who will have to prove what they can bring to the SEC and college basketball.
+Other than Smith, just four lowly ranked 3-stars are joining the squad who will have to prove what they can bring to the SEC and college basketball.

 ![Mississippi State Newcomers][image2]